abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/Bootstrap.md

 ## Bootstrap

+It's a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains CSS- and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

 - **The Good:**
   - Fast Development -> They provide code that you just don’t need to write from scratch every time, like `resets`.
   - Browser Compatibility -> They relieve cross-browser concerns.